-Geographic Connection to Pennsylvania: Pittsburgh, Beaver County
+Geographic Connection to Pennsylvania: Baden, Beaver County

 Poet Erinn Batykefer wrote the poetry collection Allegheny, Monongahela.